 “You’re not a turtle!”
 Cynthia yelled at me.
 “You can’t be in a world full of people and not talk.”

 I tried to explain that I wasn’t sending a message to anyone.
 I just didn’t know how to participate without completely boring myself… and everyone else for that matter.
-I’m not some great thinker.
+Other than my Pez candy analogy, I’m not some great thinker.
 I don’t have a philosophy worth sharing, or a cure that I’m holding back.
 Just a head full of words, rattling around like ping pong balls in a lottery machine.
 It’s possible that Cynthia had more to say on this matter, but I didn’t hear it.
 I was already deep inside my shell.